 Although hot tub rash usually resolves within 7–14 days without treatment, the rash may leave behind patches of darker (hyperpigmented) skin.
 These patches are more pronounced in darker-skinned people and may take months to return to normal pigmentation.

 In order to prevent hot tub rash, proper maintenance and chlorination of pools, spas, and hot tubs is essential.
 Sponges and loofahs should be completely dried between uses in order to kill any bacteria.

 If the rash is itchy, an over-the-counter antihistamine may be helpful.

 Your doctor may wish to obtain a bacterial culture of one of the pus-filled bumps in order to establish the diagnosis.

-No special therapy is usually required.
+No special therapy is required, typically.
 However, in severe cases, your physician may recommend the following:

 - Acetic acid compresses

 Make an appointment with your doctor if you develop an itchy or tender rash, especially if it is associated with fever, swollen lymph nodes, or breast tenderness.

 Bolognia, Jean L., ed.
 Dermatology, pp.1132.
 New York: Mosby, 2003.

 Freedberg, Irwin M., ed.
 Fitzpatrick’s Dermatology in General Medicine.
 6th ed, pp.1860-1861, 1901-1902.
 New York: McGraw-Hill, 2003.